tomaszjurek/currency-exchange-website/README.md

 # currency-exchange-website
-Website which will take data from NBP API.
-There will be a exchange calculator too.
+Website which take data from NBP API.
+On this website there is exchange calculator and table with up-to-date PLN exchange rates.

 ## Live preview
 https://tomaszjurek.github.io/currency-exchange-website/